pism/pism/doc/sphinx/manual/practical-usage.rst

 Ice sheet model runs sometimes take a long time, so the state of a run may need checking.
 Sometimes the run needs to be stopped, but with the possibility of restarting.
-PISM implements these behaviors using "signals" from the POSIX standard, included in Linux and most flavors of Unix.
-Table :numref:`tab-signals` summarizes how PISM responds to signals.
+PISM implements these behaviors using "signals" from the POSIX standard, included in Linux and most flavors of Unix. :numref:`tab-signals` summarizes how PISM responds to signals.
 A convenient form of ``kill``, for Linux users, is ``pkill`` which will find processes by executable name.
 Thus "``pkill -USR1 pismr``" might be used to send all PISM processes the same signal, avoiding an explicit list of |pid|.